eyeofparadox/eyeofparadox.github.io/content/posts/2007/08/the-paradox-of-death/index.md

 So, if existence is all there is, does it even make sense for it to end?
 Existence may be unquestionable, but our own mortality whispers darkly that _we_ are an illusion.

 The uncertainty of it all makes us say that our mortality is what gives our lives meaning.
-The idea of appreciating what we have, and not wasting it or throwing it away seeking an escape from oblivion, seems noble--but it feels insane.
+The idea of appreciating what we have, and not wasting it or throwing it away seeking an escape from oblivion, seems noble---but it feels insane.

 Life gives us many sips of oblivion; enough to prove the _absence_ of being is not experienced.

 Our existence is our only true possession, and it can be taken away at any moment.
 Or rather, _we_ can be removed from it.

 We know that life will go on without us, because we have experienced going on when someone in our world dies.
 Unlike dreamless sleep, death does not end in waking up.

 Or at least, not in _this_ world.

-It should bother more, except, in my own experience--in being _me--_I don't really exist in _this_ world.
+It should bother more, except, in my own experience---in being _me---_I don't really exist in _this_ world.
 What makes me "me" can be found only in my mind.

 The only _proof_ of _my_ existence is the pain I experience _perceiving_ it.
 I can't deny the facts of my reality and I do my best to endure it, but I am trapped between the impossibility of my life and death.